 The EHR Incentive Program, enacted as part of the American Recovery and Reinvestment Act of 2009, provides for one-time incentive payments under both the Medicare and Medicaid programs to eligible hospitals that demonstrate meaningful use of certified EHR technology.
 CAHs are eligible to receive incentive payments in the cost reporting period beginning in the federal fiscal year in which meaningful use criteria have been met.
 The Medicare incentive payment is for qualifying costs of the purchase of certified EHR technology multiplied by the Medical Center's Medicare share fraction, which includes a 20 percent incentive.
 This payment is an acceleration of amounts that would have been received in future periods based on reimbursable costs incurred, including depreciation.
-If meaningful use criteria are not met in future periods, the Medical Center is subject to penalties that would reduce future payments for services.
-Payments under the Medicaid program are generally made for up to four years based upon a statutory formula, as determined by the state, which is approved by the Centers for Medicare and Medicaid Services.
+If meaningful use criteria are not met in future periods, the Medical Center hedicaid program are generally made for up to four years based upon a statutory formula, as determined by the state, which is approved by the Centers for Medicare and Medicaid Services (CMS).
 The final amount for any payment year under both programs is determined based upon an audit by the fiscal intermediary.
 Events could occur that would cause the final amounts to differ materially from the initial payments under the program.

-The Medical Center has recognized the incentive payment revenue received for qualified EHR technology expenditures during 2014, which was the period during which management was reasonably assured meaningful use was achieved and the earnings process was complete for year three.
+The Medical Center has recognized the incentive payment revenue received for qualified EHR technology expenditures during 2015, which was the period during which management was reasonably assured meaningful use was achieved and the earnings process was complete for year four.
 Management believes the incentive payments reflect a change in how "allowable costs" are determined in paying CAHs for providing to Medicare beneficiaries.
-For the years ended December 31, 2014 and 2013, the Medical Center recorded revenues of approximately \$179,000 and \$104,000, respectively, which is included in other revenues in the accompanying statements of revenues, expenses and changes in net position.
+For the years ended December 31, 2015 and 2014, the Medical Center recorded revenues of approximately \$81,000 and \$179,000, respectively, which is included in other revenues in the accompanying statements of revenues, expenses and changes in net position.